What Type Of Ethical Consumer Would You Be?

 – Andrew Wilson, Director of the UK’s Ashridge Centre for Business and Society

 As a Living Simple Minimalist, I don’t shop much anymore.
 There is still a process I use before I make a purchase, and being an ethical consumer rarely plays a part.
-I ask myself if I need the item.
+I ask myself if I really need the item.

 For me, ethics comes into play only when it is political.
 There are products, businesses, and companies I automatically avoid spending money with because of my political beliefs.